OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 ![Location and Age](https://user-images.githubusercontent.com/111752059/195376881-44e56036-dce0-4c7f-802a-0636b3833e7e.png)

-Seoul, with it being the capital is the most popular city for where k-pop idols are from.
-However, the information here shows that the top cities in South Korea appear to have a larger amount of females compared to males.
+Seoul, with it being the capital is the most popular city where k-pop idols are from.
+However, the data here shows that the top cities in South Korea appear to have a larger amount of females (89 in total) compared to males (99 in total).
+Median age across cities in South Korea range from aged 19 to 33, with the oldest for female being 33 and male being 40.
+This would imply that the lifespan for males is higher than females.

+Some of these k-pop stars who are based in South Korea were also born in North America

 </details>